 An all-inclusive term for beings with any type of fictional identity.

-A subcategory of otherkin for when one identifies as a fictional character.
+A subcategory of otherkin for when one identifies as a fictional character, species, item, substance, and/or anything related to fiction.
 Also known as mediakin.
-Originally called otakukin, or otakin, but these terms have largely fallen out of use.
+Originally, those who identified as a fictional character were called otakukin, or otakin, but these terms have largely fallen out of use.

 Headmates that are based on a fictional source, such as a fictional character.